 Waterfalls along the Konkan Railway track

 There are several waterfalls that you can get a glimpse of while on Konkan railway journey.
-Mostly they are seasonal and depending upon the rainfall during the season.
+Mostly they are seasonal and depending on the rainfall during the season.

 As the train chugged along, passing through tunnels, over rivers that looked more like backwaters and through narrow openings in the hills – it was a sight to watch.
 I could have been on that train forever.